Cleared Traditional

 Risk

 K203319 is an FDA 510(k) clearance for the SYMPHONY™ OCT System.
-This device is classified as a Posterior Cervical Screw System (Class II - Special Controls, product code NKG).
+Classified as Posterior Cervical Screw System (product code NKG), Class II - Special Controls.

 Submitted by Medos International SARL (Le Locle, CH).
-The FDA issued a Cleared decision on February 5, 2021, 85 days after receiving the submission on November 12, 2020.
+The FDA issued a Cleared decision on February 5, 2021 after a review of 85 days - a notably fast clearance cycle.

 Submission Details